My Tokyo Guide

 In order to prevent the spread of coronavirus (COVID-19), various facilities around Tokyo may change their operating days or hours.
 In addition, some events may be canceled or postponed.
 Please check official facility or event websites for the latest updates and information.

-The seat of Tokyo's Roman Catholic Archdiocese, Sekiguchi Catholic Church is famous for its cross-shaped structure
+The seat of Tokyo's Roman Catholic Archdiocese, St. Mary’s Cathedral is famous for its cross-shaped structure.

 The cathedral is notable for its modernist structure, made up of eight curved walls, or hyperbolic parabolas, which form a large cross.
 It is made of concrete covered by stainless steel.
 The imposing interior has seating for 600 and standing room for 2,000.
-It also contains Japan’s largest pipe organ.
-Sometimes concerts are held here as the acoustics are incredible.
+It also contains Japan's largest pipe organ.
+Concerts are also held here due to the building’s excellent acoustics.